tidepool-org/tidepool-org.github.io/_docs/platform-roadmap.md

 We believe strongly that people own their own data and need to finish the work that will allow people to control their data.
 We need to follow security best practices and defend our systems against attacks and poor programming.

-  * Provide standalone endpoints for managing things that are central to the platform should be common across multiple apps:
+  * Provide standalone endpoints for managing things that are central to the platform and should be common across multiple apps:
     * Login (this is the point of OAuth support)
     * Signup
     * User profile management (including invitations, editing contact information and password recovery)
     * Uploading data
   * Throttle API calls -- especially to the user-api -- to limit ability of badly-behaved clients to damage us.
   * Add password quality rules so people can't create unsafe passwords.
-  * Allow downloading all of someone's data in one action (result should be something that is machine-interpretable, but that can be understood with a little effort by someone who is not a software developer -- for example, a zip of JSON files).
+  * Export: allow downloading all of someone's data in one action (result should be something that is machine-interpretable, but that can be understood with a little effort by someone who is not a software developer -- for example, a zip of JSON files).
-  * *@@3* Allow upload of one of these data blobs to recreate an individual's data.
+  * *@@3* Import: allow upload of one of these data blobs to recreate an individual's data.
   * *@@* Complete the features involved in allowing someone to delete their own account and all associated data.
   * *@@* Log database transactions so we can play them back for recovery between daily backups.
 This permits backup recovery without losing any data.
-(Requires ability to play back a log and feed it into the db.)
+(Requires ability to play back a log and feed it into the database.)

 ### Update data storage system

 The data storage system currently in use in Blip is a custom framework designed to support Blip, but it's not yet a general purpose system that allows multiple types of data to be stored together and used in different ways by different apps.
 Our goal is a unified storage model that integrates a wide range of data types.
-There is a separate document that is being developed on the data formats.
+There is a separate document that is being developed on the [data formats](/data-model/v1/).
 There will be another on query languages.

 #### Architectural thinking we need to do first:

   * Design and document our unified data storage model:
-    * What is the data storage model?
-Define data schemas, data formats, and hierarchy of data. *September 2014: this is available [here](http://developer.tidepool.io/data-model/v1/)*
+    * What is the [data storage model](/data-model/v1/)?
+Define data schemas, data formats, and hierarchy of data.
     * How do we handle queries?
 We probably need a small query language.
 Design something that can start small and be extended.
     * How will we do notifications based on those queries?
 (In this case, "notifications" means a mechanism for software systems to be notified when items in the database are changed according to certain conditions.)
     * How is data provenance tracked?
 How are modifications to data expressed?